Free emergency fund calculator

-"Three to six months of expenses" is the classic rule — but the right number depends on how stable your income is and how many people depend on it.
-This calculator recommends a target based on your situation, compares it to what you've already saved, and shows how long it takes to close the gap at your current saving rate.
+"Three to six months of expenses" is the classic rule, and for most people it's either too much or not enough.
+The right number depends on how predictable your income is and how many people depend on it.
+Enter your essential monthly costs and this calculator turns them into a dollar target, shows how many months you're actually covered for today, and tells you the date your current saving rate closes the gap.
 Everything runs in your browser — nothing is uploaded.

 A simplified guideline, not financial advice.
 The recommended months of coverage are a rule-of-thumb blend of income stability and dependents; your own risk tolerance, job market, health, and access to other resources should adjust it.
 Base the fund on essential expenses you couldn't easily cut, not your full budget.